triblatron/dagui/README.md

   * check whether move constructor can be elided
   * Use std::vector rather than std::list or std::map wherever possible to maximise cache usage.
   * roll our own based on std::vector
+* use a pool allocator to improve locality of reference for lists
   * use indexing because they are not invalidated by adding elements at the end
   * reserve() elements when we know how many will be added
   * chasing pointers causes cache misses with at least 10x slowdown